First Day Texts

 — 1 Corinthians 16:1-3

-What did Jesus say about the law?
+What did Jesus teach about the law?

 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
 For verily I say unto you, till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.

-— Matthew 5:17, 18
+— Matthew 5:17-18